k3karthic/terraform__wkd/README.md

 This Terraform script uses the [HashiCorp AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) and the authentication options for the provider are available at [https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication).

-The [AWS CloudShell](https://aws.amazon.com/cloudshell/) is a pre-authenticated browser-based shell that can be used to deploy this script without additional configuration.
+[AWS CloudShell](https://aws.amazon.com/cloudshell/) is a pre-authenticated browser-based shell that can be used to deploy this script without additional configuration.

 ## Deployment